 The per capita income in Prairie Village in 2018 was $54,192, which is wealthy relative to Kansas and the nation.
 This equates to an annual income of $216,768 for a family of four.

 The people who call Prairie Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Prairie Village residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Prairie Village include Irish, English, European, and Italian.
+The greatest number of Prairie Village residents report their race to be White, followed by Asian.
+Important ancestries of people in Prairie Village include German, Irish, English, European, and Italian.

 The most common language spoken in Prairie Village is English.
 Other important languages spoken here include Spanish and Chinese.